eturino/eapi/README.md

 ### Gem dependencies

-This gem uses ActiveSupport (version 4) and also the ActiveModel Validations (version 4)
+This gem uses ActiveSupport (version 4) and also the ActiveModel Validations (version 4).
+It also uses fluent_accessors gem.

 Extracted from the gemspec:
 ```
+spec.add_dependency 'fluent_accessors', '~> 1'
 spec.add_dependency 'activesupport', '~> 4'
 spec.add_dependency 'activemodel', '~> 4'
 ```